deepr41/budget_bot/README.md

 ### Windows

 With Windows, you'll need to use a platform to execute UNIX-like commands in order to execute the setup.sh bash script.
-Once in the platform, use the steps in the MacOS/Unix Section above to setup DollarBot.
+Once in the platform, use the steps in the MacOS/Unix Section above to setup Budget Bot.

 We've used <a href="https://www.cygwin.com/">Cygwin,</a> but there are more options like WSL that you can explore.

 Additionally, find more hints on Cygwin installation <a href="https://stackoverflow.com/questions/6413377/is-there-a-way-to-run-bash-scripts-on-windows">here.</a>

-## Running DollarBot:
+## Running Budget Bot:

-Once you've executed setup.sh, and all dependencies have been installed, you can start running DollarBot by following these instructions.
+Once you've executed setup.sh, and all dependencies have been installed, you can start running Budget Bot by following these instructions.

 1. Open the Telegram Desktop Application and sign in.
 Once inside Telegram, search for "BotFather".
 Click on "Start", and enter the following command:
 ```
   /newbot
 ```
-2. Follow the instructions on screen and choose a name for your bot (e.g., `dollarbot`).
-After this, select a UNIQUE username for your bot that ends with "bot", for example: `dollarbot_<your_nickname>`.
+2. Follow the instructions on screen and choose a name for your bot (e.g., `budgetbot`).
+After this, select a UNIQUE username for your bot that ends with "bot", for example: `budgetbot_<your_nickname>`.

 3. BotFather will now confirm the creation of your bot and provide a TOKEN to access the HTTP API - copy and save this token for future use.
 Make sure you save this token– don't lose it!